Can You Swim During Your Period? Pool Safety & Hygiene Guide

 Filtration System Optimization

-Run your pool filter system 8-12 hours daily during heavy use periods.
+Run your pool filter system at least 1 hour per 10°F of water temperature daily (typically 8-12 hours) during heavy use periods.
 Clean or backwash filters more frequently - every 2-3 weeks instead of monthly.
 A clean filter removes particles more effectively and helps maintain water clarity.

 Common Myths Debunked